 Western Seminary evaluates previous military education and training to ensure students receive credit for enrolled degrees in accordance with Title 38, Code of Federal Regulations, Sections 21.4253(d)(3) and 21.4254(C)(4).
+JST (Joint Services Transcript), CCAF (Community College of the Air Force) and DLI (Defense Language Institute) transcripts are treated as transcripts from accredited colleges and must be submitted at time of application to Western Seminary.
+The ACE Guide to the Evaluation of Education Experience in the Armed Services is used in determining the transferability of learning acquired in military service.

+Learning applicable to a service member's program will be transferred as elective credit at levels consistent with the ACE Guide recommendations and/or as transcripted by the Community College of the Air Force.
 The Registrar's Office, in partnership with the Admissions Office, receives transcripts and transfer evaluation requests to ensure proper credit is given.
 The Registrar's Office maintains the record of military transcript evaluations and credit given.
 Students may reach out at any point in their academic program to ensure and verify credit, transcripts, and experience has been adequately accounted for.